-Although it has been an essential practice for many ABA practitioners to obtain informed consent from parents at the beginning of services or new interventions, you probably haven’t heard about clinicians getting the consent from the actual clients during their sessions, especially in the field of ABA Therapy or special education.
-Obtaining written or verbal consent may seem impossible, specifically when you are working with individuals who are not only a minor but who may have limited communication skills.
+Although it has been an essential practice for many ABA practitioners to obtain informed consent from parents at the beginning of services or new interventions, you probably haven’t heard about clinicians getting consent from the actual clients during their sessions, especially in the field of ABA Therapy or special education.
+Obtaining written or verbal consent may seem impossible, specifically when working with individuals who are not only a minor but who may have limited communication skills.
 And even if you were somehow able to obtain consent from them, how confident would you be that your clients would give you consent for your treatment?

-Historically, “old school ABA” has received so much criticism for teaching young children with autism robot-like speech, over-emphasizing compliance, and facilitating whatever “normal behaviors” appear to be to the caregivers or practitioners.
-Where children’s various forms of escape avoidance behavior from teaching activities were put on extinction and the intensity of the problematic behaviors was closely tracked until the children no longer engaged in those behaviors.
-But we know that this type of therapy has ended and it is time to rebuild a new reputation for our science and methods and do it justice.
+Historically, “old school ABA” has received much criticism for teaching young children with autism robot-like speech, over-emphasizing compliance, and facilitating whatever “normal behaviors” appear to be to the caregivers or practitioners.
+Where children’s various forms of escape avoidance behavior from teaching activities were put on extinction, and the intensity of the problematic behaviors was closely tracked until the children no longer engaged in those behaviors.
+But we know that this type of therapy has ended, and it is time to rebuild a new reputation for our science and methods and do it justice.
 This “new school ABA” is a kind and compassionate version of our science.

 So what is assent withdrawal?

 Assent withdrawal should be tied to the concept of happy learners.
 It is key for success when shifting from the “old school ABA” that uses a heavy amount of negative reinforcement by relying on aversive control when presenting teaching activities.
 The new school of ABA truly takes the concept of “the learner is always right” into account.
 When the learners engage in escape avoidance behaviors from the teaching activities, behavior analysts could honor the assent withdrawal and analyze what environmental manipulation needs to be made.
 Using the technology of ABA, we all should strive to create learners who love coming to their therapy sessions and find learning to be fun.
-The therapists have become the conditioned reinforcers, and the learners want to continue to interact with them.
+The therapists have become conditioned reinforcers, and the learners want to continue interacting with them.
 Ultimately, the learners cannot delineate the difference between work and play.